Sucrose and Enzymes

 This breakdown is important since glucose is the primary fuel source for every cell in the human body.
 In fact, red blood cells and some neuronal cells rely solely on glucose as an energy source.
 Therefore, it is vital that sucrose and maltose be broken down, so glucose can make it out of the small intestine and into the bloodstream.

 The sucrase and isomaltase enzymes are located in the cells that line the wall of the small intestine.
 They are tethered to tiny microvilli — also known as the brush border — that extend like tiny fingers from each cell into the inner, open tube of the small intestine to interact with the food that has been consumed.
 The left-hand side of the figure below shows a cross-section of the small intestine and the location of the villi.
-The right-hand side shows a close-up of the villi and how they act on food entering the small intestine.
+The right-hand side shows a close-up of the villi.

 Many foods contain sugar (sucrose) and starch (maltose).
 For example, when you eat a cookie or a cracker, sucrose and maltose pass through the stomach and into the small intestine.
 There, sucrose and maltose attach to the enzymes in the cell walls of the intestinal brush border and are broken down into the smaller molecules, glucose and fructose, as shown in the previous figure titled “Enzymatic Reaction.”
 Glucose and fructose then pass freely into the small intestinal cells and on into the bloodstream to fuel the cells in your body.